Code-Institute-Submissions/NatThomson-mp1-plumbing_DecResub/README.md

 One common issue found within these reports was that of the image sizing.
 This was intended as a design choice however having seen the impact it has on load tomes I would reconsider this design choice in future projects.

+It also mentions compressing the images however the three hero images are alrady in .avif formats and were at time of testing.

 I also ran each page through a html validator and the style.css through a CSS validator, results of which can be seen below: